P00F5

 Is it safe to drive with P00F5 active?

-Short-term driving may be possible but the engine may enter limp mode and fuel delivery can be unpredictable.
+Short trips may be possible, but the engine can enter limp mode and fuel delivery may become unpredictable.
 Have the vehicle inspected promptly.

 Can a bad fuel pressure sensor cause P00F5?

 Yes.
-If the sensor falsely reads high pressure, the PCM may interpret that as a relief valve event even when the valve is functioning correctly.
+If the sensor misreports pressure, the PCM may interpret it as a relief valve event even when the valve is working correctly.

 Does P00F5 always mean the relief valve needs replacement?

-Not necessarily.
-Confirm actual rail pressure with a calibrated gauge before replacing the valve, as the sensor or pump may be at fault.
+No. Confirm actual rail pressure with a calibrated gauge first, because the sensor or high-pressure pump may be the real fault.

 Will clearing the code fix the problem?

-Clearing the code only removes the stored fault.
-If the underlying cause is not repaired the code will return, often within the same drive cycle.
+No. Clearing only removes the stored fault; if the underlying cause remains, the code will return, often within the same drive cycle.

 Disabling P00F5 in software